Advanced Accounting for BS/MS in Accounting

 Acquired assets

-- Receivables and allowances: Misleading days sales and allowance ratios after an acquisition
+Receivables and allowances: Misleading days sales and allowance ratios

 - Favorable leases and contracts